 Global products sourcing offers a cost advantage that domestic outsourcing cannot match.
 Since 2009, China has been the world's largest exporter, building economic relationships with developed industrial economies as well as developing countries.
 Integrated supply chains, world-class infrastructure and a sophisticated labor force enable the nation’s manufacturers to meet the tight deadlines that international companies operate on.
 Global sourcing from China is expected to continue strongly despite the unprecedented COVID-19 pandemic.

 If you have been thinking about procuring goods from China, you may have heard of sourcing agents.
 A sourcing agent is someone that helps you find suppliers in a country.
-It could be an independent agent, a firm, or a large corporation that offers sourcing services.
+It could be an independent agent, a firm, or a large corporation that offers product sourcing services.

 The agent’s service may not end after you have signed the manufacturing agreement.
 Most sourcing agents provide comprehensive service.
 They undertake quality checks of products, coordinate feedback and communications between you and the factory, and handle product shipping based on agreed terms.

-Essentially, an international purchasing agent is a third-party that works as an extension of your one-man or internal business team.
+Essentially, an international purchasing agent is a third-party that works as an extension of your internal business team.
 The company charges you a commission, a percentage of the total order value.
 Sourcing agents that work on behalf of a factory charge the manufacturer a commission.
 They are trading companies that find clients seeking specific products for factories in their network.

 Finding a high-quality manufacturer is one of the most important steps of setting up an importing business.
 The right manufacturer is the bedrock of your business as they mass produce products that are in demand in the market(s) you sell to.
 A reliable manufacturer means quality products, happy customers, positive reviews, and increased sales.